English: Droplet / Español: Gotícula / Português: Gota / Français: Gouttelette / Italiano: Gocciolina

 Application Areas

-Droplets are significant in environmental science, particularly in the study of meteorology, air quality, and climate change.
+Droplets are significant in environmental science, particularly in the study of Meteorology, air quality, and climate change.
 They are fundamental to the processes of condensation and evaporation and are also a critical factor in the spread of airborne diseases in environmental health contexts.

 Well-Known Examples